nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-If you _press the Enter key_ again, your **changes are discarded** and you will be redirected back to the main window.
+If you _press the Enter key_ again, you will **discard your changes** and be redirected back to the main page.

 <div></div>

-If you _press the Esc key_, the **exit is cancelled** and you can continue working on your changes in the profile page.
+If you _press the Esc key_, the **exit is cancelled**, and you can continue working on your changes in the profile page.

 ![Exit command not saved cancel](images/screenshots/ExitCommandNotSavedCancel.png)